 NBSS offers rolling admissions and accepts qualified applicants throughout the year.
-Violin Making and Repair offers enrollment in both the Fall and Spring.
+Violin Making & Repair offers enrollment in both the Fall and Spring.
 Since the program is extremely competitive and fills quickly, it is to your advantage to plan ahead and apply early.
 Successful applicants display woodworking skills and a devotion to the craft.
 Learn more about the admissions process.

 Hours of Instruction, Tuition, Tool and Materials

 Classes meet 8:00 am- 3:00 pm, Monday - Friday, September through June.

 The program length is three, ten-month academic years (40 weeks per year, 120 weeks or 3900 class hours***).

 The estimated cost of hand tools is $2,800.

-The estimated cost of materials for violins is $1,000 per year (totalling $3,000 for the program), billed in monthly installments of $100.
+The estimated cost of materials for violins is $1,000 per year (totaling $3,000 for the program), billed in monthly installments of $100.

-Students who complete the program receive a Diploma of Violin Making and Repair.
+Students who complete the program receive a Diploma of Violin Making & Repair.

 **North Bennet Street School reserves the right to increase tuition in the second and subsequent years of a course.
 If the school does increase tuition for a course in subsequent years, that increase will not exceed 7.5% of the previous year’s tuition.
 Should the school exercise its right to increase tuition, the school must give the student a minimum of ninety (90) days written notice prior to the effective date of the increase and a new enrollment agreement will be executed.